 With the conclusion of the Petroleum Contamination Site Cleanup Reimbursement Program on December 31, 1996, the total backlog of unpaid claims for cleanup reimbursements amounted to \$551.5 million.
-The 1996 Legislature addressed the need to pay off this obligation in an expeditious manner since the collections from the Inland Protection Trust Fund (IPTF) were not enough to cover payback on a timely basis.
+The 1996 Legislature addressed the need to pay off this obligation in an expeditious manner since the collections from the Inland Protection Trust Fund (IPTF) were not enough to cover payback on a timely basis and continue cleanups on high priority sites.
 The solution was the creation of the Inland Protection Finance Corporation (IPFC) that was authorized to issue bonds to finance repayment of the reimbursement claims.
-In February 1998, the IPFC obtained \$262 million in bond proceeds and by late 1999, the backlog had been paid off using a combination of bond proceeds and IPTF funds.
-By the end of FY 2002/2003 the Department closed out all remaining claims in the reimbursement program except for the Miami Airport claim.
-The bonds issued in 1998 were retired at a rate of approximately \$50 million per year and this obligation was satisfied in July 2003, six months ahead of schedule.
+In February 1998, the IPFC obtained \$262 million in bond proceeds and by late 1999, the Reimbursement Program backlog had been paid off using a combination of bond proceeds and IPTF.
+The bonds issued in 1998, which were being retired at a rate of approximately \$50 million per year, were completely satisfied in July 2005, six months ahead of schedule.
+The last reimbursement claims were paid out in 2005 and the Reimbursement Claims Program was officially terminated by the end of 2005.